Sabbi0612/phpunit/README.md

 Hence, we need to make following changes to our **Receipt.php** file as well.
 The Receipt.php File would finally look like this as shown below in Screenshot

+![Dummy-Object-Passed][Dummy-Object-Passed]

+Let's go back to our terminal and rerun our test, We'll see that we're back to our full list of greens.
+So, this is how easy it is to use a dummy object.
+Notice, it does not have to be anything complex or anything extensive.
+It just needs to be something that has no actual use in our method under test, but is simply needed for this signature to pass.